Zoomed Image

 1. Click OK to save the credential pack

-Note: The Azure AD integration recommends the pack name Azure — the same name the VM integration recommends.
-If you run both integrations, you only need one pack.
+Note: The Azure AD integration recommends the pack name Azure — the same name every other Azure integration recommends.
+However many of them you run, you only need one pack.
 See Sharing One Credential Pack.

 Step 3: Run the Integration